 Microsoft Internet Explorer may perform better when running in Compatibility mode.
-If encountering unexpected behavior with Internet Explorer version 8 through 11, please change to Compatibility mode or contact S&C Technical Support.
+If encountering unexpected behavior with Internet Explorer versions 8 through 11, please change to Compatibility mode or contact S&C Technical Support.

 STEP 1.
-Click on the Gearicon.
+Click on the Gear icon.
 (Or the Tools menu in Microsoft 8 through 10.)
 From the drop down menu, click on the Compatibility View settings item.
-See Figure 12.
+See Figure 3.

-Figure 12.
+Figure 3.
 Choose "Compatibility View settings" from the Gear menu.
 (Microsoft Explorer 11 shown.)

 STEP 2.
-From the Compatibility View Settings menu, uncheck the box next to "Display intranet sites in Compatibility View."
-See Figure 13.
+From the Compatibility View Settings menu, uncheck the box next to "Display Intranet sites in Compatibility View."
+See Figure 4.